-A JD graduation class consists of those who earn their degrees in December, May, and July of the same academic year.
-Following the release of final grades for summer graduates, the registrar will calculate a graduation class rank for all members of the class.
+A JD graduation class consists of those who earn their degrees following the fall semester (December), spring semester (May), and summer session (July/August) of the same academic year.
+Following the conferral of the summer session graduates' degrees, the registrar will calculate a graduation class rank for all members of the class and will send notifications of their ranking to the members of the class via email.
 (See JD Graduation Class Rank and Honors below for more information.)

-The graduation class is not ranked following the spring semester.
-Members of the graduation class should continue to use their final fall semester rank until their final class rank is provided.
-Since the graduation class rank includes the students who graduate after the summer session, the ranking is typically not calculated until late September.
+The graduation class is not ranked following their final spring semester.
+Consequently, members of the graduation class should continue to use their final fall semester rank until their graduation class rank becomes available.
+Since the graduation class rank includes the students who graduate after the summer session, the ranking is typically not calculated until the middle of September.